petrikreus/comp-se-200-assignment/test_plan.md

 The Jest framework was tested by creating a simple test case for the divide function of the provided utility library.

-If we had access to the React application, we suggest that React Testing Library was to be used.
-It is a...
+If we had access to the React application, we suggest that [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) was to be used.
+It is a light-weight solution for testing React components.
+It provides utility functions with react-dom and react-dom/test-utils.
+React testing library is not a test runner or framework.
+Even though the library isn't specific to any framework it is recommended that React testing library would be used with Jest.

 # Tests